YuDrew/cis5190-final-project/README.md

 - `ratings_Electronics.csv.bz2` - has the original data zipped via bz2

 ## Replicating Our Code

+### Setting up your python environment
+If necessary, spin up a new virtual env and seed it with our `requirements.txt`.

+### LightGCN

+### LightGCN
+The LightGCN code should be runnable from the get go, though you may need to install certain packages in your Python virtual environment.

+Once installed
 LightGCN yaml files and builds are in their own folder, as well as the annotated notebook.
 For SAR and ALS, feel free to just look at the relevant notebooks for the output.
 To replicate this on your machine, feel free to copy the notebooks, making sure to change the file path for the data to wherever you have it stored.